dlapiduz/fabistrano/README.md

 ` pip install fabistrano `

-2. In your `fabfile.py` you need to `import fabistrano` and set the following variables:
+2. In your `fabfile.py` you need to import fabistrano and set the environment variables:

   ```
+    from fabistrano import deploy

     env.hosts = ["HOST"] # Replace with your host name or IP
     env.base_dir = '/www' # Set to your apps directory
     env.app_name = 'app_name.com' # This will deploy the app to /www/app_name.com/